Aaron Reece / Molecule Kid

 - Unrelated in the Adaptation: In the comics and myths, Hela is Loki's daughter, but in this continuity, Loki and Hela don't have any sort of relationship to speak of, at least none that begets their familiarity.

-- Adaptational Badass: Able to Absorb the Infinity stones which should be far beyond the power of any earthly technology, especially one not built for a such a thing.
-Would never be able to happen in any other adaption.
+- Adaptational Badass: Able to absorb the Infinity Stones which should be far beyond the power of any earthly technology, especially one not built for a such a thing.
+He would never be able to happen in any other adaption.

-- Adaptational Heroism: While no straightforward villain, Arsenal was most often portrayed as a malfunctioning menace in the comics.
-And had never been an Avenger in the comics.
+- Adaptational Heroism: While no straightforward villain, Arsenal was most often portrayed as a malfunctioning menace in the comics, and had never worked with the Avengers in the comics.

 - Broke Your Arm Punching Out Cthulhu: He may have helped defeat Thanos, but ends up being blown to bits.

-- Dangerous Forbidden Technique: He may use the energies he acquired from the beyond but ends up blown as a result.
+- Dangerous Forbidden Technique: In "Thanos Rising", he may use the energies he acquired from the beyond but ends up blown as a result.
 This is fixed in "Thanos Triumphant".

 - Evil Sounds Deep: Once Ultron takes over.